Categories &

 C = cvpartition ('CustomPartition', testSets) creates a custom partition according to testSets, which can be a positive integer vector, a logical vector, or a logical matrix according to the following options:

-• A logical vector will specify a holdout validation, in which the true elements correspond to the test set and the false elements correspond to the traning set.
+• A logical vector will specify a holdout validation, in which the true elements correspond to the test set and the false elements correspond to the training set.

-• A logical matrix with k columns will specify a k-fold cross-validation partition, in which each collumn corresponds to a fold and each row to an observation.
-Alternatively, an n×n logical matrix will specify a leave-one-out cross-validation, where n is the number of observations. true elements correspond to the test set and the false elements correspond to the traning set.
+• A logical matrix with K columns will specify a K-fold cross-validation partition, in which each column corresponds to a fold and each row to an observation.
+Alternatively, an N×N logical matrix will specify a leave-one-out cross-validation, where N is the number of observations. true elements correspond to the test set and the false elements correspond to the training set.

 See also: cvpartition, summary, test, training